Bluehost Review – Pros and Cons of The #1 Recommended Web Host

 Domain Names

-Bluehost is only a hosting company, they are a domain name registrar and all you to register a wide variety of top level domain names like .com, .net, .co and so forth.
+Bluehost is not only a hosting company, they are a domain name registrar and all you to register a wide variety of top level domain names like .com, .net, .co and so forth.

 Free SSL certificate